 How to grow Okra/Bhindi/Ladies finger from seeds to harvest in India.
 End to end guide for a beginner.

 Hey there, I am excited to discuss growing Okra from seeds.
 Okra is also known as Bhindi in Hindi and Ladies finger in English.
 This is a comprehensive guide for novice gardeners.
 Let us get started now with a bit of introduction.
 Okra is a very common vegetable in the Indian diet.
-It is a favourite part of the recipe for many Indian dishes.
+It is a favorite part of the recipe for many Indian dishes.
 This is a very commonly grown vegetable also.
-Simple steps and easy care for these vegetable plants makes it a favourite plant for home gardeners as well.
+Simple steps and easy care for these vegetable plants makes it a favorite plant for home gardeners as well.